 - Develops a consistent linear lumped-parameter compliance model to thoroughly describe the quasi-static and dynamic behavior of planar/spatial, serial/parallel flexible-hinge mechanisms

-The book should serve as a reference to students, researchers, academics and to anyone interested to investigate precision flexible-hinge mechanisms by linear model-based methods in various areas of mechanical, aerospace or biomedical engineering, as well as in robotics and micro/nano systems.
+This book should serve as a reference to students, researchers, academics and anyone interested to investigate precision flexible-hinge mechanisms by linear model-based methods in various areas of mechanical, aerospace or biomedical engineering, as well as in robotics and micro-/nanosystems.

 Table of Contents

-1. Introduction 2.
-Compliances of Basic Flexible Hinge Segments 3.
-Compliances of Straight-Axis Flexible Hinges 4.
-Compliances of Curvilinear-Axis Flexible Hinges 5.
-Quasi-Static Response of Serial Flexible-Hinge Mechanisms 6.
-Quasi-Static Response of Parallel Flexible-Hinge Mechanisms 7.
-Dynamics of Flexible-Hinge Mechanisms 8.
-Finite Element Analysis of Flexible-Hinge Mechanisms 9.
-Miscellaneous Topics
+Chapter 1 Introduction Chapter 2 Compliances of Basic Flexible-Hinge Segments Chapter 3 Compliances of Straight-Axis Flexible Hinges Chapter 4 Compliances of Curvilinear-Axis Flexible Hinges Chapter 5 Quasi-Static Response of Serial Flexible-Hinge Mechanisms Chapter 6 Quasi-Static Response of Parallel Flexible-Hinge Mechanisms Chapter 7 Dynamics of Flexible-Hinge Mechanisms Chapter 8 Finite Element Analysis of Flexible-Hinge Mechanisms Chapter 9 Miscellaneous Topics

 Nicolae Lobontiu is Professor of Mechanical Engineering at the University of Alaska Anchorage, USA.
 Dr. Lobontiu’s research interests for the last two decades have focused on flexure/flexible hinges and macro/micro-scale hinge-based compliant mechanisms.
 He has published several journal papers on these research topics and is the author of four other books: System Dynamics for Engineering Students – second edition, Dynamics of Microelectromechanical Systems, Mechanical Design of Microresonators, and Mechanics of Microelectromechanical Systems (with E. Garcia).
 Professor Lobontiu’s teaching background includes courses in dynamics of systems, controls, mechanical vibrations, finite element analysis, dynamics, and mechanics of materials.